DAIEXPERT/RepIntelAI/docs/docs/examples/hybrid_research.md

 ## Introduction

-GPT Researcher can combine web search capabilities with local document analysis to provide comprehensive, context-aware research results.
+RepIntel A can combine web search capabilities with local document analysis to provide comprehensive, context-aware research results.

-This guide will walk you through the process of setting up and running hybrid research using GPT Researcher.
+This guide will walk you through the process of setting up and running hybrid research using RepIntel A.

 ## Prerequisites